pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 git clone https://github.com/pdefusco/CDE_Tour_ACE_HOL.git
 ```

-Alternatively, if you don't have GitHub create a folder on your local computer; navigate to [this URL](https://github.com/pdefusco/CDE_Tour_ACE_HOL.git) and download the files.
+Alternatively, if you don't have `git` installed on your machine, create a folder on your local computer; navigate to [this URL](https://github.com/pdefusco/CDE_Tour_ACE_HOL.git) and manually download the files.

 ## Introduction to the CDE Data Service